Psiale/restaurant-webpack-js/README.md

-# ☕ Book Library - Javascript
+# ☕ Coffee Shop- Javascript

 This project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/).